allischwarz/LLM-Productivity-Tracker-App/README.md

 Ensure this is running before launching the React frontend

 # Running the React Frontend
-Directory: frontend/
+Directory: main/src

 Prerequisites:
 - Node.js v16 or higher installed

-Run Locally:
+In the main project root, run:
 ___________________________________________________________________
-cd frontend
-npm install       # Install dependencies npm run dev       # Start the development server
+npm install       # Install dependencies npm run dev       # Start the React development server
 ___________________________________________________________________

 Open your browser and go to http://localhost:3000